COUNT FOR A BETTER NORTHBROOK - PARTICIPATE IN THE 2020 CENSUS

 - What the Census Asks and Why it is Important?

-In early March 2020, the Census Bureau will send information on how to respond to the Census online, by mail, or by phone.
-Reminder postcards and follow-up visits will begin in late March 2020 and continue through July 2020.
+In early March 2020, the Census Bureau will sent information on how to respond to the Census online, by mail, or by phone.

 How to Respond?